 Criminal acts are antisemitic when the targets of attacks, whether they are people or property - such as buildings, schools, places of worship and cemeteries - are selected because they are, or are perceived to be, Jewish or linked to Jews.
 Antisemitic discrimination is the denial to Jews of opportunities or services available to others and is illegal in many countries.

-[1] Special Eurobarometer 484 - Wave EB90.4 - Kantar Public Brussels https://fra.europa.eu/en/publication/2019/young-jewish-europeans-perceptions-and-experiences-antisemitism>, accessed 4th March 2021
+- [1] Special Eurobarometer 484 Wave EB90.4 Kantar Public Brussels - [2] EU FRA (2019), Young Jewish Europeans: Perceptions and Experiences of

+Antisemitism, < https://fra.europa.eu/en/publication/2019/young-jewish-europeans-perceptions-andexperiences-antisemitism>, accessed 4th March 2021